rnaveensrinivas/git/README.md

 $ git clone ssh://git@github.com/rnaveensrinivas/GitRepo
 $ git clone https://github.com/rnaveensrinivas/GitRepo
 ```
-- This command will create a full copy of the repository, including its history, working directory, staging area, and branch structure.
-Changes won’t be visible to others until you push them to a public repository.
+This command will create a full copy of the repository, including its history, working directory, staging area, and branch structure.
+Changes won't be visible to others until you push them to a public repository.

 ## Optional: Swtiching to use SSH Instead of HTTPS for Cloned Repositories

-### 1. **Check Your Current Remote URL**
+### Check Your Current Remote URL
-- You must in a repository that is associated with Github execute the following command.
+You must be in a repository that is associated with Github execute the following command.
 If you don't have one simply create a GitHub repository and clone it in local.
 - Run the following command:
 ```bash
 $ git remote -v
 ```
-- If the URL starts with `https://`, you need to change it to SSH.
+If the URL starts with `https://`, you need to change it to SSH.

-### 2. **Update the Remote URL**
+### Update the Remote URL
-- Replace `username/repository` with your GitHub username and repository name:
+Replace `username/repository` with your GitHub username and repository name:
 ```bash
 $ git remote set-url origin git@github.com:username/repository.git
 ```

-### 3. **Verify the Change**
+### Verify the Change
-- Check the updated remote URL:
+Check the updated remote URL:
 ```bash
 $ git remote -v
 ```
-- The output should now display `git@github.com` instead of `https://`.
+The output should now display `git@github.com` instead of `https://`.

-### 4. **Push Changes Using SSH**
+### Push Changes Using SSH
-- Push your changes without being prompted for a username and password:
+Push your changes without being prompted for a username and password:
 ```bash
 $ git push
 ```
+**Note**: You may have to provide ssh passphrase.

-### 5. **Optional: Set SSH as Default for All Repositories**
+### Optional: Set SSH as Default for All Repositories
 - To always use SSH when cloning or interacting with repositories:
 ```bash
 $ git config --global url."git@github.com:".insteadOf "https://github.com/"